TrustSid/Distributed-Grocery-Sales-Prediction-LSTM-Dask/README.md

 # Sales Forecasting with LSTM

-This project aims to forecast weekly sales data for different product categories in various grocery stores of Corporación Favorita, a large Ecuadorian-based grocery retailer using Long Short-Term Memory (LSTM) neural networks.
+This project aims to forecast weekly sales data for different product categories in various branches of Corporación Favorita, a large Ecuadorian-based grocery retailer using Long Short-Term Memory (LSTM) neural networks.
 The forecasts incorporate additional variables such as promotion status, store number, and product category.

 ## Project Structure